Dakshinde130/Dakshinde130/README.md

 ---

-### AniKator — *The AI That Can Read Your Mind*
+### 🎯 AniKator — *The AI That Can Read Your Mind*

 > **"Think of any anime character.
 I'll figure out who you picked."**

 <table>
 <tr>
 <td width="35%" align="center">

 <img src="https://media1.tenor.com/m/xRUyjk6zCSIAAAAd/bleach-ichigo.gif" width="200" alt="AniKator"/>

 </td>
 <td width="65%">

-AniKator is an **Akinator-style guessing game** for anime fans, powered by **Bayesian inference** and **Decision Trees**.
-You think of a character from a dataset of **1000+ anime characters** — AniKator asks targeted yes/no questions and narrows down the answer using probability math, not brute force.
+An **Akinator-style guessing game** for anime fans, powered by **Bayesian inference** and **decision trees**.
+Think of a character from a pool of **1,000+** — AniKator asks targeted yes/no questions and narrows down the answer with probability math, not brute force.

 Every question it asks is the *statistically optimal* one — the one that eliminates the most possibilities at once.
-The more you play, the smarter the logic feels.

 **What makes it different:**

 - Pure math, no hardcoded logic trees
-- 1000+ characters across genres and eras
+- 1,000+ characters across genres and eras
 - Optimized question flow — finds the answer fast
 - Built entirely solo, from dataset to UI